 The Care Act 2014 sets out carers rights in law, giving them the same rights to support as the person they care for.
 The Act, introduces a national eligibility criteria for carers, which local authorities must use when deciding if a carers’ needs meet the new rules and therefore have eligible needs for support.

-If the council decides that you are not eligible for care and support, we will still be able to offer information and advice through the Dudley Carers Network
+If the council decides that you are not eligible for care and support, we will still be able to offer information and advice through Dudley Carers Hub

 How will the council decide if your needs as a carer are eligible for support?

 A carer will meet the eligibility criteria if there is, or is likely to be a significant impact on their well being as a result of providing unpaid care to another adult.
 To decide whether a carer has eligible needs the local authority must answer the following three questions:

 Are the carer’s needs a result of providing ‘necessary’ care for another person?

 Does the caring role have an affect on the carers physical or mental health and/or are they unable to achieve one or more of the outcomes defined in the Care Act 2014?

 Is there, or is there likely to be a significant impact on the carers wellbeing if they are unable to achieve any of the outcomes?